Satvik-art-creator/WanderLust-airbnb/README.md

 ```
 🧪 Validation & Security

-Input validation using Joi
+Input validation using Joi,
-Secure authentication with Passport
+Secure authentication with Passport,
-Encrypted sessions stored in MongoDB
+Encrypted sessions stored in MongoDB,
 Protected routes for authorized users only

 📦 NPM Packages Used